Antimicrobials - resistance; Antimicrobial agents - resistance; Drug-resistant bacteria

 Antibiotic overuse is a main cause of antibiotic resistance.
 This occurs in both humans and animals.
 Certain practices increase the risk of resistant bacteria:

 - Using antibiotics when not needed.
 Most colds, sore throats, and ear and sinus infections are caused by viruses.
 Antibiotics don't work against viruses.
-Many people don't understand this and often ask for antibiotics when not needed.
+Many people don't understand this and sometimes ask for antibiotics when not needed.
 This leads to an overuse of antibiotics.
-The CDC estimates that 1 in 3 antibiotic prescriptions are not needed.
+The Centers for Disease Control and Prevention (CDC) estimates that 1 in 3 antibiotic prescriptions are not needed.

 - Not taking antibiotics as prescribed.
 This includes not taking all of your antibiotics, missing doses, or using leftover antibiotics.
 Doing so helps the bacteria learn how to grow in spite of the antibiotic.
 As a result, the infection may not fully respond to treatment the next time the antibiotic is used.